jofmi/agentpy/docs/overview.rst

 The procedure of a simulation is as follows:

-0. The model initializes with the time-step :attr:`Model.t = 0`
+0. The model initializes with the time-step :attr:`Model.t = 0`.
-1. :func:`Model.setup` and :func:`Model.update` are called
+1. :func:`Model.setup` and :func:`Model.update` are called.
-2. The model's time-step is increased by 1
+2. The model's time-step is increased by 1.
-3. :func:`Model.step` and :func:`Model.update` are called
+3. :func:`Model.step` and :func:`Model.update` are called.
 4. Step 2 and 3 are repeated until the simulation is stopped.
 5. :func:`Model.end` is called.